bigwiv/Biopython-cn/chr8.rst

 growing number of known sequences (hence the growing number of potential matches), interpreting the results becomes increasingly hard as there could be hundreds or even thousands of potential matches.
-Naturally, manual interpretation of these searches¡¯ results is out of the question.
+Naturally, manual interpretation of these searchesâ€™ results is out of the question.
 Moreover, you often need to work with several sequence search tools, each with its own statistics, conventions, and output format.
 Imagine how daunting it would be when you need to work with multiple sequences